projeshroy/Polymer_builder/README.md

 #=============================================================================

 Requirements 	: 	Eigen_3.3.1, VMD, and Packmol.
 All are included in the "include" directory.
-Installations	: 	Edit the "compile" file is necessary and then type "./compile"
+Installations	: 	Edit the "INSTALL/compile" file is necessary and then type "source INSTALL/compile"

 #=============================================================================
 #Description